 Then, something else happened: it turns out, display ads are quite a different beast than search ads.
 So, despite the vision to have one ad format to unify them all, it turns out that Google needed two types of responsive ads: one for search campaigns and one for display campaigns.
 Hence, RSAs (responsive search ads) and RDAs (responsive display ads) were born.

-Okay, with all that context, Google more recently launched a cool little twist that the RDAs (that is, the responsive search ads) that hasn’t quite caught on yet: in addition to upload images to sometimes use… you can upload videos as well!
+Okay, with all that context, Google more recently launched a cool little twist that the RDAs (that is, the responsive search ads) that hasn’t quite caught on yet: in addition to uploading images to sometimes use… you can upload videos as well!
 Youtube videos only, of course.

 The result?
 Now you can run display ads as you would anywhere else… but now, display ads that run videos!
 Voila.